tj12323/SGC/docs/Install.md

 ---

-After completing all the above steps, your STC project and all specified third-party dependencies should be ready for use.
-Remember to activate the correct Conda environment (e.g., stc for the main project and most dependencies, or densetrack3d specifically for DELTA processing) depending on which part of the project you are working with.
+After completing all the above steps, your SGC project and all specified third-party dependencies should be ready for use.
+Remember to activate the correct Conda environment (e.g., sgc for the main project and most dependencies, or densetrack3d specifically for DELTA processing) depending on which part of the project you are working with.